pouya-racker/aks-workshop/aks-networking/calico-network-policy/README.md

 ### Before you begin
 - Create AKS cluster and enable Calico network policy.

-**NOTE:** Use Managed Identity while creating AKS cluster, also make sure that assigned Managed Identity has "Contributor" permission to the AKS virtual network.

 - Install Azure CLI `az` and `kubectl` locally or use Azure CloudShell.

 - Use following command to fetch the AKS cluster credentials